webspecto/wp-sync-amocrm/readme.txt

 == Changelog ==

+= v0.6.1-pre-alpha (12.09.2024) =

+1. Added support for WooCommerce comments (available in the pro version).

 = v0.6-pre-alpha (25.07.2024) =

 1. Added support for Elementor Pro Forms (for developers, available in the pro version).